pauloswear/proxmanager/README.md

 A native desktop application built with **Python** and **PyQt5** for quick monitoring and management of virtual machines (VMs) hosted on a Proxmox node.
 It's designed for users who need an instant view of server metrics and operational control over their VMs without having to access the full web interface.

-# The dashboard interface (Check more screenshots on screenshots folder)
+# The dashboard interface (Check more on screenshots folder)

 ![Dashboard](./screenshots/dashboard.png)